When Good People Do Bad Things

 Now as he thought it through rationally, he suddenly realized what had happened.
 After his own adult daughter had died in a traffic accident the year before, Dr. Jones had buried himself in his work.
 “I couldn’t do anything about my own pain,” he told others in the Prescribing Course, “but at least I could help ease my patients’ pain.”
 The long hours he spent at work left his wife feeling abandoned to her own grief, and after months of struggling she had asked for a trial separation.

 “I was a mess,” Dr. Jones said.
 “And then this young woman came in to talk to me about her mother.
 She was the same age my daughter would have been, and looked just like her.
 Even dressed like her.
 When she asked for the prescription, I just said yes without thinking.”

 How to Avoid a Repetition

-“Once you’re in a hot state, it’s too late to fix things,” says PBI founder and president, Stephen Schenthal, MD, MSW.
+“Once you’re in a hot state, it’s too late to fix things,” says PBI founder, Stephen Schenthal, MD, MSW.
 “By that point you’re no longer thinking rationally.
 That’s why professional boundaries are so important.
 They’re the guardrails that keep you from slipping into a hot state,” he explains.